Chris Baldwin (he/him) CHAIR/ TRUSTEE SAFEGUARDING LEAD

 Matt is currently Development Manager at Lichfield Garrick Theatre, and has previously worked for Derby Theatre, Derby Live and Curve Theatre in Leicester.
 He has been associated with People Express for a few years now as part of the Friends of Hatton Salt Brook group and seen the positive impact the charity has made in the village.
 Matt volunteers as a Dementia Champion for the Alzheimer's Society and fundraises for various charities through running (slowly) or walking challenges and coffee mornings!
 He lives in Hatton with his husband and cat.

-Graham Rodgers is the founder and treasurer of the Swadlincote Aspergers Society - one of the first peer-led support groups in the county - whose inclusive community work was nominated in the national Epic Awards 2018.
+Gray is the founder and treasurer of the Swadlincote Aspergers Society - one of the first peer-led support groups in the county - whose inclusive community work was nominated in the national Epic Awards 2018.

-His work in the field of neurodiversity began with writing non-fiction articles for newsletters, magazine Aspergers United, and awareness campaigns, one of which was the National Autistic Society's "I Exist" campaign, the findings of which shaped the Autism Act of 2009 in the Houses of Parliament.
+Their work in the field of neurodiversity began with writing non-fiction articles for newsletters, magazine Aspergers United, and awareness campaigns, one of which was the National Autistic Society's "I Exist" campaign, the findings of which shaped the Autism Act of 2009 in the Houses of Parliament.

 Elodie Horsewell (she/her)